 Now another work that Davidson completed while in Ponca City has surfaced after 89 years and the mystery of its provenance and the subject of Davidson's portraiture has only deepened.

-"In 2017, I found out that a previously unknown sculpture by Jo Davidson titled "A Bust Portrait of a Gentleman" was coming up for sale in an international art auction," says Hugh Pickens, curator of Doctor Pickens Museum of Turquoise Jewelry and Art that will be opening its doors in Oklahoma in 2020.
+"In 2017, I found out that a previously unknown sculpture by Jo Davidson titled "A Bust Portrait of a Gentleman" was coming up for sale in an international art auction," says Hugh Pickens, Executive Director of Pickens Museum of Turquoise Jewelry and Art.
 "I contacted Joseph Gierek at Gierek Art Gallery in Tulsa and asked him to attempt to acquire the bronze on the museum's behalf."

 Gierek was successful in acquiring the sculpture but when the bronze was shipped to Ponca City and Pickens opened the box and looked at the life-size bust, he got the surprise of his life.
 "I looked at the sculpture carefully and saw Jo Davidson's signature inscribed on the bronze.
 Then I looked more carefully and saw the words 'Ponca City 1929' next to Davidson's signature."